iulianpro/my-city/README.md

 Also, the images in the Gallery section, besides the modal use for viewing, have a grow shadow on hover effect to indicate to the user when selecting a certain image.
 This effect was made possible by importing an external Hover.css library as I showed below.

-For the video section, I used a video presentation of the city of Cluj Napoca produced by the Lazar company for the Cluj Napoca City Hall after obtaining its takeover agreement, which I can make available if necessary.
+For the video section, I used a video presentation of the city of Cluj Napoca produced by the Lazar company for the Cluj Napoca City Hall after obtaining its takeover agreement, which I can make it available if necessary.

 The Contact section is a live one, meaning that the user can send a message by entering their first name, last name, email address and some message.
 The data is retrieved by an external server hosted by mailchimp.com, where I have a free user account.
 Also, after the user presses the send button and sends the message, he is redirected to the contact.html page which displays a successful message sent.
 This page is a clone of the main page from which the previous sections were deleted.

 ### Skeleton
-The website has been structured in one single page with five simple and concise sections, plus landing page, footer and succesfully message sent, contact.html page, that will arouse the user's curiosity to document about this land of legends and, why not, to visit it.
+The website has been structured in one single page with five simple and concise sections, plus landing page, footer and succesfully message sent page (contact.html page).
 The wireframes can be viewed here:
 * [Landing Page](wireframes/landing-page.jpg);
 * [About Section](wireframes/about-section.jpg);
 * [Visit Section](wireframes/visit-section.jpg);